Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - **Notes**: The package was successfully updated, but we can't verify through tests if it's working correctly.
 The update should address the critical vulnerabilities in this package.

 Next, I'll try updating the shell-quote package which also has critical vulnerabilities.

+##### 3. shell-quote (Critical Vulnerability)

+- **Current Version**: 1.7.2 (in some dependencies)
+- **Latest Version**: 1.8.2
+- **Update Command**: `npm install shell-quote@latest --save --legacy-peer-deps`
+- **Result**: Successful
+- **Issues Encountered**:
+  - Tests still fail with the same error about missing `@react-native-community/netinfo` module
+  - This is unrelated to the shell-quote update and is a general issue with the test setup
+- **Notes**:
+  - The package was successfully updated to version 1.8.2
+  - The update should address the critical vulnerabilities in this package
+  - There are still nested dependencies using older versions (e.g., react-dev-utils@11.0.4 uses shell-quote@1.7.2)
+  - A more comprehensive fix would require updating those parent packages as well

+With all critical vulnerability packages updated, I'll now move on to addressing high severity vulnerabilities, starting with react-native-reanimated.